AgPipeline/Organization-info/README.md

 This document should be considered a work in progress and will change as new standards and technologies emerge.
 Please be sure to read this documentation on how to contribute so that we all can have a great experience!

-Feel free to ask questions about anything in this document
+Feel free to ask questions about anything in this document using issues.

 # History
 This organization is a fork of the [TERRA REF](https://github.com/terraref) project (and might be thought of as TERRA REF 2.0).